statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/finalize-a-channel-sad.md

 keccak256(abi.encode(challengeStateHash, 'forceMove'))
 ```

 in order to form `challengerSig`.
-This signals their intent to forceMove this channel with this particular state.
-This mechanism allows the forceMove to be authorized only by a channel participant.
+This signals their intent to challenge this channel with this particular state.
+This mechanism allows the challenge to be authorized only by a channel participant.
 :::

 We provide a handy utility function `signChallengeMessage` to form this signature.